Fumio Takashima

-Early years
+Early life

 Fumio was born in Fukui Prefecture, Japan in 1956.
 He went to college and graduated from Kansai University.His mother was housewife and his father was working in the banking industry.His mother's parents were running a business and he remembers helping them when he was a kid.
 He spent his youth observing how businesses were run.

-Career
+Work and career

 Fumio started his career as a furniture sales manager in Maruichi selling company (マルイチセーリング).
 He particularly devoted his time to understanding people needs.

-In 1990, he established BALS Corporation in Tokyo (to be renamed Francfranc Corporation in 2017).
+In 1990, he established BALS Corporation in Tokyo.

 In 1992, Francfranc brand name was born and the first shop opened in Higashi-Shinagawa, Tokyo.
 Fumio's vision was to bring colour, sense and fun into people lives.

 In 2003, the first store outside Japan was opened (Hong Kong, Causeway bay).

+In 2014 the brand closed its two stores in Singapore, in spite of previously announced plans to expand its presence.
+No reason was given.